 • The Integrated Climate Adaptation and Resiliency Program will establish a grant program that supports local, regional, and tribal governments climate adaptation and resilience planning activities, including heat.

-Agency: Governor's Office of Planning and Research, in partnership with relevant agencies
+Agency: Governor's Office of Planning and Research; Planning and Policy, in partnership with relevant agencies

-Goal 3, E5: Launch an Extreme Heat and Community Resilience Grant Program to coordinate state efforts and support local and regional heat adaptation efforts.
+Launch a Extreme Heat and Community Resilience Program to coordinate state efforts and support local and regional heat adaptation efforts.